 Graduate Students (PhD and MSc/MASc)

-To find out if there is mutual interest, please email Prof. Shastri (email@example.com) and include a copy (PDF) of your CV, transcripts, and a paragraph on why you would like to join Shastri Lab.
+To find out if there is a mutual interest, please email Prof. Shastri (firstname.lastname@example.org) and include a copy (PDF) of your CV, transcripts, and a paragraph on why you would like to join Shastri Lab.

 Note: We receive many emails and are unable to respond to each.
 Please be assured that Prof. Shastri goes over every CV that he receives.
 Only candidates that most closely meet our requirements will receive a reply.